 Three years ago, Pacheco helped initiate a dialogue that led to the creation of Beacon Speaks Out, a quarterly meeting of residents with police and city officials, including Solomon and Casale.

 “That helped to quell some of the community’s concerns at that time,” he said.
 “We don’t want to go back to having our police department [engaged in] racial profiling.”

 Solomon, who was confirmed by the Newburgh City Council on Feb.
 5 as that city’s provisional chief, has been credited with restoring order to the Beacon Police Department after he was hired in 2012.
 Federal oversight was lifted in 2016 after the department demonstrated “substantial compliance” with recommendations regarding the use of force, the type and quantity of ammunition carried by officers, the city’s system for handing public complaints and officer training methods, among other issues.

 Junjulas, 50, was promoted to captain in 2015.
 He did not attend the meeting Monday, but Casale read a statement in which the officer pledged that the department under his leadership would “live and work in accordance with the highest ethical standards.”
 He is scheduled to address the council at its Feb.
 13 workshop.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.